section name header

 Copper Intrauterine Device for Emergency Contraception

-Copper intrauterine device is effective for emergency contraception.
+Copper intrauterine device is the most effective method for emergency contraception.
 Level of evidence: "A"

 Summary